Best Cat Carriers

 What type of carrier do you prefer?

-- Make sure the carrier has plenty of ventilation.
+- Choose a carrier with plenty of ventilation.

-- If your cat is difficult to get into a carrier, choose one with a top and front door.
+- If your cat is difficult to get in or out, choose a carrier with top and front openings.

-- If you have a strong or aggressive cat, go with a hard-sided carrier.
+- If you have a strong or aggressive cat, go with a hard-sided type.

 - Look for carriers made with durable materials and secure closures.

-- Consider the weight of the carrier, especially if it’s a soft-sided carrier that you plan to carry with a shoulder strap.
+- Consider the carrier's weight, especially if it’s a soft-sided type that you plan to tote with a shoulder strap.

 - Make sure the carrier is easy to clean.
-Hard-sided carriers are easy to wipe out, but if you’re considering a soft-sided carrier, look for one with a removable floor pad that can be washed or replaced if it gets soiled.
+Hard-sided carriers are easy to wipe out, but if you’re considering a soft-sided variety, look for one with a removable floor pad that can be either washed or replaced if it gets soiled.

 - Read customer reviews about the carriers you are considering.
-They’re a great way to gain insight on whether a particular carrier is right for your cat.
+They’re a great way to gain insight on whether a particular model is right for your cat.

 - Find out if the manufacturer has a guarantee or warranty in case there’s a defect or the carrier needs repair.